2026 LEAP into Advocacy Hybrid Summit

 *All times are Central Standard Time.

-An informal, relationship-driven kickoff designed to connect patient advocates, researchers, clinicians, students, community leaders, and sponsors in a relaxed setting.
+Come enjoy music and food in a relaxed, relationship-driven kickoff designed to connect patient advocates, researchers, clinicians, students, community leaders, and sponsors.

 This session sets the foundation for the day, highlighting the summit’s purpose, how each session builds toward shared outcomes, and how participants—both in-person and virtual—can engage intentionally.